jtfeld/gestationlength/README.md

 Feldblum, J. T., Boehm, E. E., Walker, K. K., Pusey, A. E. (submitted) Predictors and consequences of gestation length in free-living chimpanzees

-Recommended citation for this dataset:
+Recommended citation for this data set:

 Feldblum, J. T., Boehm, E. E., Walker, K. K., Pusey, A. E. (submitted).
 Data and code for: Predictors and consequences of gestation length in free-living chimpanzees

 <hr/>

-DATA SPECIFIC INFORMATION
+DATA-SPECIFIC INFORMATION

 Contained are the files:

 **gest_length_analyses_anon.R**

-Uses the datafiles: gestation_data.rds and big_firstborn_data_anon.rds
+Uses the data files: gestation_data.rds and big_firstborn_data_anon.rds

 And produces results depicted in: Figures 1, 2, 3, S1; Tables 2, 3, 4, S1, S2, S3